iv461/icey/icey/doc/source/using_services.md

 You can call services and await the response inside any callback (timer, subscription, service server).
 You can implement synchronization of operations (*first* call service, *then* do x) while the underlying operations remain asynchronous.

 All of this is possible thanks to coroutines which allow to write __single-threaded__ asynchronous code.

+### Every service call has a timeout

+Another improvement is that you must specify a timeout for each service call.
+The regular ROS API does not provide a way to specify timeouts, and as a result cannot automatically clean up requests that were never answered.
+Instead, the user must manually clean up requests when a timeout occurs, or else a memory leak will occur -- a rather unidiomatic API that does not adhere to RAII.

+With ICEY you never need to do any kind of manual cleanup -- pending requests are cleaned up automatically if a timeout occurs.

 ## Server